lcnetdev/bfe/README.md

 The initial release is labelled 0.1.0.

-Usually, the numbering would entail:
+Usually, the numbering would follow that:

 * The major increases when backwards compatibility breaks
 * An increase of the minor indicates a new addition or feature